Versemongerr/gapprojects/README.md

 # GAP Projects
-some personal projects on GAP8 processr
+some personal projects on GAP8 processor